-To update the system using the Dell FTP server or an internal FTP server, or service provider's FTP server in a proxy environment:
+To update the system using the an internal FTP server, or service provider's FTP server in a proxy environment:

-- Dell FTP Server-In the Address field, enter downloads.dell.com, and under the Proxy Settings section, enter the proxy server information. - · Internal FTP server or service provider's FTP server Enter the following details: - User Name-The user name to access the FTP location. - Password-The password to access the FTP location. - File Path or Update package path Name of the DUP location or subdirectory where the catalog is stored. - NOTE: If the catalog file is located in the root folder, do not enter the file name in the File Path or Update package path field.
-However, if the catalog file is located in a subdirectory, enter the subdirectory name (for example, subdirectory). - NOTE: If the catalog file or DUP is downloaded from downloads.dell.com, do not copy them to a subdirectory.
+- · Internal FTP server or service provider's FTP server Enter the following details: - User Name-The user name to access the FTP location. - Password-The password to access the FTP location. - File Path or Update package path Name of the DUP location or subdirectory where the catalog is stored. - NOTE: If the catalog file is located in the root folder, do not enter the file name in the File Path or Update package path field.
+However, if the catalog file is located in a subdirectory, enter the subdirectory name (for example, subdirectory).

-- NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
+- NOTE: If the catalog file or DUP is downloaded from downloads.dell.com, do not copy them to a subdirectory. - NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
 For example, if 56 characters are used for file name and extension, only 200 characters can be used for the path.
-Lifecycle Controller does not support these characters -:, ,?,",<,>,|,#,%,^, and SPACE. - Enable Settings Select this option to enter the following details: - Server-The host name of the proxy server. - Port-The port number of the proxy server. - User Name-The user name required to access the proxy server. - Password-The password required to access the proxy server. - Type-The type of proxy server.
+Lifecycle Controller does not support these characters -:, \,?,",<,>,|,#%,^, and SPACE. - · Enable Settings Select this option to enter the following details: - Server-The host name of the proxy server. - Port-The port number of the proxy server. - User Name-The user name required to access the proxy server. - Password-The password required to access the proxy server. - Type-The type of proxy server.
 Lifecycle Controller supports HTTP, HTTPS, and SOCKS 4 proxy server types.